-The topics with high value on both sides of the matrix are those on which the Group has mainly focused its attention in 2017, for which the Consolidated Non-Financial Statement reports detailed correlated topics, management methods, significant indicators and relations with progress of the Business Plan.
-Relations with suppliers and the community do not qualify as material issues, but Intesa Sanpaolo recognises their high social and environmental value and therefore provides detailed disclosures on the website and, as regards the Community, in single-issue papers.
+The topics with high value on both sides of the matrix are those on which the Group has mainly focused its attention in 2018, for which the Consolidated Non-Financial Statement reports detailed correlated topics, management methods, significant indicators and relations with progress of the Business Plan.
+Relations with suppliers do not qualify as material issues, but Intesa Sanpaolo recognises their high social and environmental value and therefore provides detailed disclosures on the website and, as regards the Community, in single-issue papers.

 The analisys of "material" issues in the wider context of sustainability

 In order to highlight how Group’s activities affect on the social, economic and environmental conditions of the local, regional and global environment in which it operates, a concentric shape is presented, that shows the seven macrothemes "material" in relation to: